nguyenngocbaocmt02/nguyenngocbaocmt02.github.io/_pages/about.md

 # About Me

 Hello, I'm Bao, a research assistant under the supervision of [Prof. Viet Anh Nguyen](https://vietanhnguyen.net) at [VinUniversity](https://vinuni.edu.vn/).
 I'm going to pursue my Ph.D. degree in [The Department of Systems Engineering and Engineering Management](https://www.se.cuhk.edu.hk/) at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/english/index.html) in September 2024.
-I received a bachelor's degree in computer science from Hanoi University of Science and Technology in 2023.
+I received a bachelor's degree in computer science from Hanoi University of Science and Technology (HUST) in 2023.
+At HUST, I was fortunate to be advised by [Prof. Huynh Thi Thanh Binh](https://users.soict.hust.edu.vn/binhht/).

 My research interests center on the intersection of optimization, generative models, and machine learning.
 Additionally, I have experience in reinforcement learning, model interpretability, and robustness in machine learning.
 Recently, I've been focusing on optimal transport, diffusion/flow matching models, and their applications to image generation.